kubedb/docs/docs/guides/druid/quickstart/overview/index.md

 The last external dependency of Druid is deep storage where the segments are stored.
 It is a storage mechanism that Apache Druid does not provide.
 Amazon S3, Google Cloud Storage, or Azure Blob Storage, S3-compatible storage (like Minio), or HDFS are generally convenient options for deep storage.

-In this tutorial, we will run a minio-server as deep storage using minio operator and create a bucket named `druid` in it which the deployed druid database will use.
+In this tutorial, we will run a minio-server as deep storage using `minio-operator` and create a bucket named `druid` in it, which the deployed druid database will use.

 ```bash
 $ helm upgrade --install --namespace "minio-operator" --create-namespace "minio-operator" minio/operator --set operator.replicaCount=1